ab-5v/selist/test/css/Instruction.md

-Just feel this folder with css files and run `npm test`.
+Just fill this folder with css files and run `npm test`.
 You can download those from you favorite website:

 ```
 [].slice.apply(document.querySelectorAll('link[rel=stylesheet]')).map(a=>'wget ' + a.href).join(' && ')